italiangrid/voms/release-notes/voms-admin-server/3.2.0/index.md

 - A **Request log** section has been added to the VOMS Admin web application.
 The log shows information about requests handled (approval time, who approved the request etc.)

+The updated VOMS Admin user guide describing the new features can be found [here][voms-admin-guide].

 ### Bug fixes